Statistics, PhD

 Are you ready to put your mathematical mind to work using data analysis to solve problems for teams of engineers, scientists and other specialists?
 Learn the advanced nuances of mathematics and statistical analysis, and research how to apply these concepts in real-life models to build a better world through data.

 As a science, statistics focuses on data collection and data analysis by using theoretical, applied and computational tools.
-The PhD program in statistics reflects this breadth in tools and considerations while allowing students sufficient flexibility to tailor their program of study to reflect individual interests and goals.
+The Doctor of Philosophy program in statistics reflects this breadth in tools and considerations while giving you the flexibility to tailor your program of study to reflect individual interests and goals.
 Research can be of a disciplinary or transdisciplinary nature.

 84 credit hours, a written comprehensive exam, a prospectus and a dissertation